 October is prime apple season in Virginia and you can visit beautiful orchards in and near Northern VA.
 Apple picking is family-friendly, but it also makes a fun date or group outing.
-Our complete guide to apple-picking and apple festivals in Northern VA includes a handy map of the best apple-picking spots near DC.
+Our complete guide to Apple Picking in Virginia: U-Pick Orchards + Apple Festivals includes a handy map of the best apple-picking spots near DC.

 16 Favorite Fall Hikes in Northern Virginia

 Soak up the best fall foliage views with our guide to favorite fall hikes in the Northern VA area.
 From easy strolls to more challenging trails, we've found a great selection of foliage-friendly hikes in the region.

 Virginia Wine Month